cloudify-cosmo/cloudify-stage/README.md

 - [PostgreSQL](https://www.postgresql.org/) (version >= 9.5.x) installed and configured:
     - Make a database named `stage`
     - Make a user named `cloudify` with `cloudify` as password
-    - You can do this easily with docker:
+    - You can do this easily by:
+      - running pre-configured container with docker-composer: `docker-compose -d up postgres-cfy`
+      - or more manually with docker:
         ```bash
         docker pull postgres
         docker run --name postgres-cfy -e POSTGRES_PASSWORD=cloudify -e POSTGRES_USER=cloudify -e POSTGRES_DB=stage -p 5432:5432 -d postgres
         ```
 - [Cloudify Manager](https://cloudify.co/download) (version >= 6.x) accessible from your local machine
 ## Setup

 To setup development environment and start the application follow the steps below.

 ---

 ### Automated way

 #### Run the project with public released latest docker image